sid203/Data_Mining_and_Machine_Learning/ADM_Search_Engine/Readme.md

 4. Search Engine deals with the creation of inverted index, query processing and cosine similarity matching between the query and other documents based on TF-IDF scores.

 Note: This is just a basic search engine and it will be improved a lotttttt soon.
+And the advanced search engine...errr performs pretty bad :/